ZacharyDonnelly/JavaScript-Notes/README.md

 ```
 # AJAX XHR & Fetch

-*The below XMLHttpRequests is not very used as of 2019 due to the introduction of Fetch, which I will describe*
+*The below XMLHttpRequests is not very used as of 2019 due to the introduction of Fetch, which I will describe underneath it.*

 *Use XMLHttpRequest (XHR) objects to interact with servers.
 You can retrieve data from a URL without having to do a full page refresh.
 This enables a Web page to update just part of a page without disrupting what the user is doing.
 XMLHttpRequest is used heavily in AJAX programming.*